Facial feminization surgery: Adam's apple reduction

 Males tend to have a much more prominent Adam's apple than females following puberty.
 The Adam's apple can be reduced with a procedure called a chondrolaryngoplasty; the goal of the procedure is to reduce the size without leaving a scar.
 There are risks of damage to the vocal cords and destabilization of the epiglottis.

 Associated procedures

-Beautification and rejuvenation procedures are often performed at the same time as facial feminisation.
+Beautification and rejuvenation procedures are often performed at the same time as facial feminization.
 For example, it is common for eye bags and sagging eyelids to be corrected with a procedure called "blepharoplasty" and many feminization patients undergo a face and neck lift.

 History

 FFS techniques are derived from maxillofacial, otolaryngology, and plastic aesthetic and reconstructive surgery.

 FFS began in 1982 when Darrell Pratt, a plastic surgeon who performed sex reassignment surgeries, approached Douglas Ousterhout with a request from a transgender woman patient of Pratt's; the patient wanted plastic surgery to make her face appear more feminine, since people still reacted to her as though she were a man.
 Ousterhout's prior practice had involved reconstructing faces and skulls of people who had had birth defects, accidents, or other trauma.
 Ousterhout was interested in helping but knew that he did not know what a "female face" was, so he investigated by first reading the physical anthropology from the early 20th century to identify what features were "female", then deriving measurements defining those features from a series of cephalograms taken in the 1970s, and then working with a set of several hundred skulls to see if he could reliably differentiate which were females and which were males using those measurements.
 Ousterhout then began working out what surgical techniques and materials he already used could be applied in order to transform a male face into a female face.
 He pioneered most of the procedures involved in FFS and was involved in their subsequent improvements as well.